archanajl/PokerKataTDD/README.md

 Check for Straight Flush.
 The numbers should be consecutive and should belong to the same set.
 Test it by giving the string in different combinations.

+- Step Three:

+Check for Four of a kind.
+4 cards with the same value.
+Ranked by the value of the 4 cards.
+Test it by giving the string by both losers, each winner, both winners and also tie.

 ### <ins> Testcases </ins>

 Please click [here](https://htmlpreview.github.io/?https://github.com/archanajl/BowlingKataTDD/blob/master/docs/Test%20Results%20-%20WinnerPokerTest.html) to see the test results.